 The California National Primate Research Center (CNPRC) is a federally funded biomedical research facility dedicated to improving human and animal health.
 It is one of the largest Primate Research Centers in the country.
 The CNPRC is part of a network of eight national primate research centers sponsored by the National Center for Research Resources, a division of the National Institutes of Health (NIH).
 Active research areas include host-pathogen interaction, particularly studies on SIV (simian immunodeficiency virus - a model for HIV) and stem cell biology.

-The faculty participating in the UC Davis Center for Comparative Respiratory Biology and Medicine work to resolve the disease problems associated with the respiratory system, using a strong interdisciplinary, multidisciplinary approach which integrates basic cellular biology with animal models and clinical applications of therapeutic strategies.
+The faculty participating in the UC Davis Lung Center work to resolve the disease problems associated with the respiratory system, using a strong interdisciplinary, multidisciplinary approach which integrates basic cellular biology with animal models and clinical applications of therapeutic strategies.
 The Center serves as the focal point for the large and diverse research community at UC Davis whose interests focus on the respiratory system.
 Training opportunities and support for graduate students exist through a NIH-T32 training grant.

 Western Human Nutrition Research Center